pharo-containers/AVL/README.md

 # AVL

-AVL Tree migration from Roassal 3
+AVL Tree migration from Roassal 3.
+A work in progress since it should be packaged to follow project conventions.

 ## How to install it